yungmuchen/cicd_tools/macos-profile-ctl-applescript/readme.txt

 Using Apple script to automate profile add / delete (all).

 Text file here.
+The code uses "load script" command.
+It cannot directly load plain text .applescript files.
-Users have to copy them to Applescript tool and save to filename.scpt style.
+Users have to compile them by Applescript tool to filename.scpt style for execution.